Police Officer Eligibility | Join Us2024-10-09T15:44:04+01:00

 If you are not a British citizen, you must provide proof during the recruitment process that you have no restrictions on your stay in the UK and that you have the right to work in the UK.
 Information on UK immigration rules can be found on the government visa and immigration website.

 If you have a family member, friend or associate who you know has criminal convictions, or you believe that they are, or have been, involved in criminal activity then you should declare this within your application.
-You should explain what your association is with that person, how often you see them, what your relationship with them is like and what steps you have taken to disassociate yourself from their criminal actions.
+You should explain what your association is with that person, how often you see them, what your relationship with them is like and what steps you have taken to distance yourself from their criminal actions.
 You must provide as much information as possible based on what you know.

 Having an inappropriate association does not necessarily mean that you won’t be granted a vetting clearance.